 The Camphill Movement was founded in the 1940s by Austrian physician Karl Koenig (1902-1966), together with a group of other refugees from Austria and Germany, in Aberdeen, Scotland.
 As a movement for community-building and social renewal, Camphill has been involved in the practice of curative education, social therapy and related endeavors since its beginnings.

-With the spread of the Camphill Movement to North America in the 1960s, professional training in curative education and social therapy also became available on this continent, through what was then known as the ‘Camphill Seminar’, with courses at Camphill Special School in Pennsylvania and at Camphill Village USA in Copake, New York.
+With the spread of the Camphill Movement to North America in the 1960s, professional training in curative education and social therapy also became available on this continent, through what was then known as the ‘Camphill Seminar’, with courses at The Camphill School (formerly Camphill Special School) in Pennsylvania and at Camphill Village USA in Copake, New York.

-In September 1979, the first conference of the newly founded International Council for Curative Education and Social Therapy, a department of the Medical Section of the School of Spiritual Science, took place at the Goetheanum in Dornach, Switzerland.
+In September 1979, the first conference of the newly founded International Council for Curative Education and Social Therapy (now Anthroposophic Council for Inclusive Social Development) took place at the Goetheanum in Dornach, Switzerland.
 From 1979 on, and into the 1980s, faculty members of the Camphill Seminar took part in regular conferences, bringing together faculty from the various Camphill Seminars that had grown throughout the international Camphill Movement.

 More recently, in the years leading up to 2004, a committee of the Camphill Association in North America, the ‘Regional Adult Education Group’, met regularly to discuss the development of the various adult and professional education activities in the North American Camphill communities.
-As a result of these discussions, the Core Faculty of the Curative Education Program at Camphill Special School began to redevelop the entire curriculum of that program in 2003/04, resulting in a four year course that allows students to earn over 100 semester hours of college credit and earn a BA by enrolling in a suitable degree completion program (such as Prescott College) during a fifth year, while completing the internship to obtain the Diploma in Curative Education.
+As a result of these discussions, the Core Faculty of the Curative Education Program at Camphill Special School, as it was known at the time, began to redevelop the entire curriculum of that program in 2003/04, resulting in a four year course that allows students to earn over 100 semester hours of college credit and earn a BA by enrolling in a suitable degree completion program (such as Prescott College) during a fifth year, while completing the internship to obtain the Diploma in Curative Education.
 The first graduate of this program received his BA degree in October 2008.